 - Profile to receive records monthly, at least ten records each month, on average.

 - Complete an annual GPO survey about the CRDP.

-- (For new participants) After getting an invitation to join, complete the initial CRDP Profile and testing within three weeks.
+- For new participants, after receiving an invitation to join, complete the initial CRDP Profile and testing within three weeks.

 PLEASE NOTE: GPO monitors non-compliance with these requirements and reserves the right to remove libraries from the CRDP when they do not fulfill the requirements.

-Participating libraries create a CRDP Profile to describe the types of records they wish to receive and how they will be organized in order to meet the specifications of the local library system.
+Participating libraries create CRDP Profiles to describe the types of records they wish to receive and how they will be organized in order to meet the specifications of their local library systems.